 The former Ivorian Communications Minister was well-connected and confirmed in May to the position she has held since 2014.
 She recently won a court victory in the dispute between her and Adama Bictogo over a plot of land in Abidjan.

 Its role was instrumental in securing the contract for the second terminal at the port of Abidjan.
 Founder of the communications agency Ocean Ogilvy, she is present on the board of directors of ten other companies.

-- Top 20 Richest Fuji Musicians in Nigeria
+- Top Ten Richest Men in Nigeria in 2020

 - Herbert Wigwe Biography: Age, Net Worth, Early Life, Facts

 - Safi Faye Biography, history, age, movies, Daughter, other facts